BalaurZmeu/Web_Programming_with_HTML5_CSS_and_JavaScript/Chapter_08/ch_8_exercises.md

 ﻿# Chapter 8 Exercises

-**1. Why is it appropriate to terminate every statement with a semicolon, even the last one in a function?
-Provide two reasons.**
+### 1. Why is it appropriate to terminate every statement with a semicolon, even the last one in a function?
+Provide two reasons.

-**My answer:** Coding conventions dictate that you should terminate every statement with a semicolon, even the last one.
+Coding conventions dictate that you should terminate every statement with a semicolon, even the last one.
 If there’s no semicolon at the end of the last statement and someone later adds a new statement after the last statement, there will be no semicolon between the two statements, and that creates a bug.
 Another reason to insert a semicolon after the last statement is that if you don’t do it, the JavaScript engine does it for you behind the scenes, and that slows things down slightly.

-**2. For each of the following variable names, indicate (with Y or N) whether it’s legal and whether it uses proper style.
-Note: You may skip the style question for illegal variable names because style is irrelevant in that case.**
+### 2. For each of the following variable names, indicate (with Y or N) whether it’s legal and whether it uses proper style.
+Note: You may skip the style question for illegal variable names because style is irrelevant in that case.

-**My answer:**
 <table>
 <tr>
 <th></th><th></th><th>legal (Y/N)?</th><th>proper style (Y/N)?</th>